India–Slovakia relations

 India–Slovakia relations are the bilateral ties between India and Slovakia.
 Both countries established relations in 1921 with a Czechoslovak consulate in Bombay.
 Modern relations began in 1993 after the dissolution of Czechoslovakia.

 Slovakia has an embassy in New Delhi.
-It also has Honorary Consuls in Mumbai, Kolkata and Bangalore.
+It also has Honorary Consuls in Mumbai, Kolkata, and Bangalore.
 India operates an embassy in Bratislava.
-Both nations are free from any bilateral problem, besides they cooperate well in international forums.
+Both nations are free from any bilateral problem, and they cooperate well in international forums.